aji/miau/README.md

 ### bob the builder

-`bob` is a rush job that I threw together without thoroughly investigating alternatives.
-Travis seems really good so I'm ok with bending a little to support working within it.
-I will probably strip `bob` down into a more general tool for receiving HTTP hooks from dependent services and relaying them to IRC channels. `bob` still runs its own builds, but will only announces failures.
+`bob` is a rush job that I threw together without thoroughly investigating alternatives, but it hosts our documentation which is nice.
+Travis seems really good for everything else so I'm ok with bending a little to support working within it.
+I will probably strip `bob` down into a more general tool for receiving HTTP hooks from dependent services and relaying them to IRC channels.
+`bob` still runs its own builds, but will only announces failures.
 If `bob` cannot build `miau`, then there's a decent chance that Travis or Heroku can't either.

 ## Configuration